Easy Korean Fried Chicken Recipe (Air Fryer or Oven)

-Korean Fried Chicken Air Fryer
+Korean Fried Chicken Ingredients

 - Chicken thighs | Use skinless and boneless chicken thighs.
 You may use chicken breast, chicken drumsticks, wings, or drumettes if preferred.